 Together we… REACH OUR GOALS

 In response to the COVID-19 pandemic, we have extended our application deadline.
-This means you can submit your application anytime now through July 10th 5pm PT.
+This means you can submit your application anytime now through August 7 at 5pm PT.
 We encourage you to submit as early as you can and not to wait until the deadline.
 Applications will be reviewed on a rolling basis.

 Applicants must meet the following eligibility requirements to be considered for a research presentation in the spring: